Effect of oxalates on your gut microbiota, kidney health and how to eat a low oxalate diet

 How we can help

-In conjunction with your kidney specialist, renal specialise or nephrologist, our specialist practitioners at Advanced Functional Medicine can help you to reduce your oxalate levels naturally to avoid kidney stones and other related health issues.
+In conjunction with your kidney specialist, renal specialise or nephrologist, our practitioners at Advanced Functional Medicine can help you to reduce your oxalate levels naturally to assist in avoiding kidney stones and other related health issues.

 Oxalates can be causing a range of issues other than just kidney stones. joint pain. poor absorption and other issues can be common side effects.
 We commonly run organic acids tests that have markers showing patients oxalate levels along with many other metabolic markers.